tung/ruggrogue/book/saving-and-loading.md

 If you look at the serialized version of the map in a save file and compare it to the definition of the `Map` struct in the `src/map.rs` file, you'll notice that the `tile_entities` field isn't being serialized.
 This is the spatial cache that's used to speed up access to entities according to their position in the map.
 It doesn't need to be saved or loaded because the same information is stored in the `Coord` components of each entity.
-However, this spatial cache still needs to be restored when loading a save file; this can be done by simply iterating over all entities with a `Coord` component and using the `Map::place_entity` function to fill in the cache.
+However, this spatial cache still needs to be restored when loading a save file; this is done by simply iterating over all entities with a `Coord` component and using the `Map::place_entity` function to fill in the cache.

 ### Committing Loaded Uniques and Entities

 So far all of our data has been loaded in a temporary form: uniques are loaded in local variables, while components are attached to temporary entities.
-We want to *commit* our temporary data, which really just means preparing it to be used by the rest of the game.
+We want to *commit* our temporary data; that is, prepare it so it can be used by the rest of the game.

 Committing temporary entities involves clearing out the `despawn_ids` vector that was passed in at the beginning.
 Its contents are replaced with old entities that were around before loading that need to be despawned.